Before you submit a SATAC application there are a few things it will help to be familiar with as you work through the process.

 When to apply

-Applications for courses starting in 2020 open on 5 August 2019.
+Applications for courses starting in 2020 opened on 5 August 2019.
 In your application you can apply for courses that start in semester 1 (usually in February), semester 2 or midyear (usually in July), summer semester (usually in November) or other teaching periods throughout the year.
 Your application remains valid for the whole admissions period.

 If you are applying for a course that starts in semester 1 2020 the cost of your application will increase if you submit your application after 30 September 2019, so it’s a good idea to submit your application before then.